 D’Emilio, John & Estelle Freedman.
 1997.
 Intimate Matters: A History of Sexuality in America.
 Chicago: University of Chicago Press.

 Freedman, Estelle.
 1982.
 Sexuality in Nineteenth Century America: Behavior, Ideology, and Politics.
-Reviews in American History 10, 4: 196-215.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter, Facebook, and Instagram.
+Reviews in American History 10, 4: 196-215.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.